 Did you know any day can be a drug take back day?

 If you can’t make it to the Drug Take Back Event on Saturday April 24th between 10:00 am – 2:00 pm to dispose of unused and expired medication, not to worry as you have options!
 Take-back programs are the only safe and proper way to dispose of unused and expired medication.

 Community kiosk drop-off sites allow patients to bring expired or unwanted medicines to convenient locations for proper disposal.

 Mail-Back Services for expired or unwanted medicines including inhalers and prefilled injector products are available, free of charge, to all residents upon request.
 Mail-Back Distribution Locations may also be available in your area.
 Medications in any dosage form, except for those identified as not accepted below, in their original container or sealed bag are accepted.

 - ACCEPTED: Medications in any dosage form, except for those identified as Not Accepted below, in their original container or sealed bag at community kiosks and for mail-back services.

 - NOT ACCEPTED: Herbal remedies, vitamins, supplements, cosmetics, other personal care products, medical devices, batteries, mercury-containing thermometers, sharps, illicit drugs, and pet pesticide products are not accepted at community kiosks and through the mail-back services.

-To protect your privacy, patients are reminded to remove all personally identifiable information on medication labels or packaging before disposing of unwanted medicines.
-If transferring medications to a sealed bag, please be sure to recycle remaining packaging.
+To protect their privacy, patients are reminded to remove all personally identifiable information on medication labels or packaging before disposing of unwanted medicines.
+If transferring medications to a sealed bag, please be sure to recycle the remaining packaging.
 Do not place medicines in the trash or recycling, and never flush them down the toilet.

 DEA Releases 2020 National Drug Threat Assessment (NDTA)